oElberte/surveys-clean-architecture/requirements/checklists/pages/signup/signup_page.md

 > ## Rules
 1. ✅ The fields must start without error message
 2. ✅ The create button must start disabled
-3. After typing something in the fild, the error message must disappear only if the field is valid
+3. The error message must disappear only if the field is valid
-4. Validate email when user type in the field
+4. ✅ Validate email when user type in the field
 5. Show error message if invalid email
 6. Remove error message if valid email
-7. Validate password when user type in the field
+7. ✅ Validate password when user type in the field
 8. Show error message if invalid password
 9. Remove error message if valid password
-10. Validate name when user type in the field
+10. ✅ Validate name when user type in the field
 11. Show error message if invalid name
 12. Remove error message if valid name
-13. Validate password confirmation when user type in the field
+13. ✅ Validate password confirmation when user type in the field
 14. Show error message if invalid name
 15. Remove error message if valid name
 16. Enable the create account button if all fields are valid